120 SE Eighth Avenue,

 1 person favorited this theater

-It would remain a popular movie theater until the 1980’s, when it would suffer from competition by newer multi-plexes being built around the city.
-This would turn the Dickinson into a discount, or “dollar movie” joint before its permanent closure in 1988.
+It would remain a popular movie theatre until the 1980’s, when it would suffer from competition by newer multi-plexes being built around the city.
+This would turn the Dickinson Theatre into a discount, or “dollar movie” joint before its permanent closure in 1988.
 It would remain vacant until 1993, when it was demolished to create a parking lot.

 Just login to your account and subscribe to this theater